They say that no one likes being sold to, but everyone likes buying.

 Yet, UK retailers don't embrace the technology that enables the innovation required to meet and exceed customer expectations.
 At least, not compared to our cousins across the pond.

-That’s right, when it comes to technology adoption, the US retail sector dominates the UK.
+That’s right, when it comes to adopting digital transformation in retail, the US retail sector dominates the UK.

 So what can UK retail companies learn from these cutting-edge processes?